Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Related work

 Privacy-preserving versions of ML classifiers were first addressed by Lindell and Pinkas~\cite{LindellP00}.
 They used MPC to build a secure ID3 decision tree where the training set is distributed between two parties.
 Most of the literature on privacy-preserving ML focus on the training phase, and include secure training of ML algorithms such as Naive Bayes~\cite{WrightY04,VaidyaKC08,CoudertM11}, decision tree~\cite{LindellP00,BrickellS09,FC:HSCA14}, logistic regression~\cite{ChaudhuriM08,mohassel2017secureml,Cock20}, linear regression~\cite{AISec:CDNN15,mohassel2017secureml,IEEENSRE:ADMW+19}, neural networks~\cite{ShokriS15,mohassel2017secureml,PoPETS:WagGupCha19} and SVM~\cite{VaidyaYJ08}.
 Regarding privacy-preserving classification/inference/prediction, most works focused on secure neural network inference, e.g., \cite{BarniFLS011,Gilad16,mohassel2017secureml,Liu17,Riazi18,Juvekar18,PoPETS:WagGupCha19,CCS:ASKG19,USENIX:RSCLLK19,PoPETS:DalEscKel20,USENIX:MLSZP20,SP:KRCGRS20,CCS:RRKCGRS20}.
 Far less works focus on privacy in the classification/prediction phase of other algorithms.
 De Hoogh et al. \cite{FC:HSCA14} has a protocol for privacy-preserving scoring of decision trees.
 Bost \textit{et al.}~\cite{BostPTG15} proposed privacy-preserving classification protocols for hyperplane-based classifiers, Naive Bayes and decision trees where the description of the features (the dictionary in our implementation) was supposed to be public.
 David et al. \cite{david2015efficient} presented protocols for privacy-preserving classification with hyperplane-based classifiers and Naive Bayes, again, the classifier features were supposed to be publicly known.
 Our solution guarantees the privacy of the dictionary.
 Khedr \textit{et al.}~\cite{KhedrGV16} proposed a secure NB classifier based on Fully Homomorphic Encryption (FHE).
 De Cock et al. \cite{IEEETDSC:CDHK+19} presented private scoring protocols for decision trees and hyperplane-based classifiers.
 Fritchman et al. \cite{fritchman2018} presented a solution for private scoring of tree ensembles.

 Regarding privacy-preserving text classification, Costantino et al. \cite{CostantinoMMSS17} presented a proposal based on homomorphic encryption that takes 19 minutes to classify a tweet, with 19 features and 76 minutes to classify an email with 17 features.
 In addition to the high runtime, Bob learns which of his lexicon’s words are present in Alice’s tweets.
-To the best of our knowledge, the recent work by Reich et al.~\cite{NeurIPS2019} was the first work to present solutions for privacy-preserving feature extraction and classification of unstructured texts.
-The best time they got, 4.5 seconds, was using unigrams, 50 features and logistic regression with an accuracy of 72.4\%.
-The highest accuracy they obtained was 74.4\% using unigram and bigrams, 500 features and AdaBoost with a running time equal to 28.3s.